 - Riding varied biking trails in real remote mountain areas

-- Good home cooked food, washed down with local wine!
+- Eating fantastic home cooked food, washed down with local wine!

 A truly great holiday!
 There is so much I could write about what made the holiday special but I would need to write a whole book.

 Following our arrival in Cagliari, we take an 80 min (approx) transfer to Sulcis-Iglesiente, a mountainous region 3/4 of the way down the island.
 We take a road that winds through open plateaux and extensive plains dotted with small towns, before reaching the hilly region below the Monte Linas range; our tranquil home for tonight, which is used by Skedaddle for all of our mountain biking weeks on the island.
 We arrive at our accommodation in plenty of time to sit down to our first Sardinian meal, freshly prepared by our host.

 Today’s first ride is a journey through varied landscapes, a loop ride giving a true taster of what Sardinia has to offer and a great start to our holiday.
 Starting from the agriturismo we head out towards the coast in order to ‘officially’ start our coast-to-coast adventure.
 The view is breathtaking: ahead of us, the towering sand dunes of Piscinas stretch across the horizon, surrounded by hills and carpeted with lush green Maquis vegetation.

 Reaching the coast, we will have time to absorb this remarkable landscape of sand dunes and go for a swim before heading back onto our bikes for the next fun-filled off-road section.

 We’ll then cycle inland again along a wide gravel road, passing abandoned mining dwellings and machinery, the only testimony of a once thriving community.
 On reaching our accommodation, we’ll have time for a refreshing beer before sitting down for dinner.

 - Meals: Breakfast, lunch